Vorticode/solarite/docs/index.md

 ### Slots

-Slots allow you to pass HTML content from a parent component into specific locations within a child component's template.
-This is useful for creating reusable layout components like modals, cards, or tabs.
+Slots let you pass HTML content from a parent into specific locations within a child component.
+This is useful for reusable layouts like cards, modals, or tabs.

 #### Basic Slots